jcnelson/runfs/README.md

 Features
 --------
 * **Automatic lifecycle management**.
 Daemons don't have to clean up after themselves if they crash.
-* **inotify/kqueue friendly**.
-Other processes can watch runfs-managed files and get informed when the owning process dies.
 * **Portable design**.
 OS-specific methods are cleanly separated from the OS-agnostic logic.

 Dependencies